starkandwayne-attic/cf-deployment/README.md

 Notes
 ======================================
+It also supports deploying on Google,Openstack and Vcloud.
+The process is similar.
 For more information, check out the [Genesis][1] repo, or `genesis help`.
 You can download the Genesis program from [Github][1]